Salary Sacrifice Explained: Save Thousands on Tax & Pensions in 2025-26

 Does salary sacrifice affect my State Pension?

 No. State Pension is based on your National Insurance record (qualifying years), not the amount of NI paid.
-As long as you're earning above £12,570/year post-sacrifice, you're still accruing qualifying years.
+As long as you're earning above the Lower Earnings Limit (£6,500 in 2025-26) post-sacrifice, you're still accruing qualifying years.

 Can I sacrifice my entire salary?